madjestic/nu/Projects/blogs/turtlesturtlesturtles/posts/2018-11-02-on-purity-vs-impurity.md

 ---

 ## On Purity vs Impurity in Haskell
+\

+*"`IO ()` type signature is like a\ "Danger: Minefield!" sign - it does not mean that everywhere you step there's going to be a mine, but there can be a mine somewhere".*
+<p style="text-align:right;"> \(c\) hoknamahn, a XXII century philosopher.</p>

+\
+\
+That's in short.
+The whole story, however,  is a little bit more complicated and goes somewhere along the lines the conversation I had on #haskell-beginners@freenode some time ago:
+\
+\

-**Me:**: I am trying to understand the concept of purity, and though, on the surface, the distinction seems obvious, there seems to be cases, where things are not so blunt as " `IO ()` means *impure*", isn't it?
+**Me:** I am trying to understand the concept of purity, and though, on the surface, the distinction seems obvious, there seems to be cases, where things are not so blunt as " `IO ()` means *impure*", isn't it?

-For example, if pure = ref.transparent + no side effects (a definition from the wiki), then `fakeIO = return () :: IO ()` - does not it qualify as pure, even though its type is `IO ()`?
+For example, if pure = ref.transparent + no side effects [(a definition from the wiki) ](https://en.wikipedia.org/wiki/Pure_function), then `fakeIO = return () :: IO ()` - does not it qualify as pure, even though its type is `IO ()`?
 It has no side effects, it always return the same value, it is, presumably, ref.transparent.

 If ```readLn``` is obviously *impure*, is not ```putStrLn "Hello"```, in a sense, pure?
 I guess it's *impure*, since it can be printed in different ways (via various output devices), is it why it's *impure*?
 It always returns the same value and its side effect seems limited by printing - can impurity of putStrLn lead to